Composer Benjamin Lees

 you optimistic about it, or no?

-change for the better?
+the change for the better?

-whole future of concert music.
+the whole future of concert music.

 BL: I don’t

 know that I’m either pessimistic or optimistic at this point, really.

 I keep crossing my fingers every day, because every once in a while I’ll

-come across a news item that another orchestra has cancelled its season or
+come across a news item that another orchestra has canceled its season or

 that resuscitation means that in order for it to remain alive, it will have

 to program the kind of music, or repertoire, that brings the bodies into